 - All assignments, quizzes and examinations will be completed on an individual basis unless otherwise directed by the faculty.
-Sharing of homework is considered cheating. - No resources will be consulted during examinations or quizzes unless specifically authorized. - Submitting material in assignments, examinations or other academic work that is fabricated or not that of the student and there is no indication (citation) in writing that the work is not that of the student is considered plagiarism.
+Sharing of homework is considered cheating. - No resources will be consulted during examinations or quizzes unless specifically authorized. - Submitted work is that of the student.
+Submitting material in assignments, examinations or other academic work that is fabricated or not that of the student and there is no indication (citation) in writing that the work is not that of the student is considered plagiarism. - All clinical records are accurate.
+Falsifying student clinical records of any kind (i.e. time records, competency status, clinical activities, communication etc.) is a cause for disciplinary action and dismissal from the program.